-A lot of people has asked me this question, ‘How to be a Better Data Analyst?‘ I can give lengthy answers on what to study and learn about how to become a better data analyst.
+A lot of people have asked me how to be a better data analyst.
+I can give lengthy answers on what to study and learn about how to become a better data analyst.
 But, I always opt to share the same short answer.
 I start by telling them the one rule a data analyst must follow to succeed and be better, in general.

 What Analytics Is and Is Not?

 Today, I am about to share my secret weapon on how to be a better data analyst.
 By this, I also mean to answer your questions on how to be a better business analyst and how to be a good financial analyst.
 But before that, let us understand what analytics is and what it isn’t.